NomicFoundation/hardhat-website/src/content/docs/learn-more/smart-contract-verification.md

 # Verifying smart contracts

 Smart contract verification is used to prove that a deployed contract's bytecode comes from a specific source code.
-This allows users and tools to inspect the original source on block explorers, like Etherscan and Blockscout.
+This allows users and tools to inspect the original source on block explorers, like Etherscan and Blockscout, and verification services, like Sourcify.

 In this guide, you'll learn how to verify your contracts using the `hardhat-verify` plugin.